New Books on Metaphor Review Article

 Stambovsky purports to offer a phenomenological theory of metaphor.
 For him, the "literary experience" in which metaphor is situated is perceptual not conceptual (66); metaphor arises from "prereflective apprehension" (44) characterized by the "presentational immediacy" (8) that in his view informs all of literary art.
 "Depictive literary imagery," Stambovsky writes, "...articulat[es] perceived relationships (between objects, people, ideas, or feelings) in a presentationally immediate form that permits the literary reader to assimilate them `whole'...."
 (8)

-literary analysis, which he regards as secondary.
+Stambovsky is at pains to differentiate literary experience from literary analysis, which he regards as secondary.
 Too many studies of metaphor, he implies, confuse the analysis of metaphor, a discursive process, with the experience of metaphor, a "prediscursive," immediate experience that is part of an integrated field of meaning, the "world" of the poem ( hardly a revolutionary formulation).
 In particular, he opposes "atomistic grammatical, linguistic, or semiotic" (or rhetorical) analysis of literary meaning because, he claims, the "rules of construal" used in these analyses are "internal to grammatical or linguistic or semiotic frames of meaning and not necessarily to those frames of meaning inherent in any given piece of literary art."
 (47) What these inherent frames of literary meaning really are, Stambovsky does not say.
 He insists that "aesthetic perception in its primitive, living immediacy is the primary (if not the only) epistemic modality of literary experience."
 (48)

-the discussion of Emily Dickinson's "The Bird Came Down the Walk") are acute.
+The few actual literary analyses in The Depictive Image (particularly the discussion of Emily Dickinson's "The Bird Came Down the Walk") are acute.
 But they occupy only twenty pages or so of a short book.
 The rest is for the most part an often opaque account of the philosophical literature and other secondary sources.
 Stambovsky implies a disdain for studies of metaphor that are merely "concerned with what metaphor is and what it does" (6); this view may account for the book's silence on many issues central to a theoretical treatment of metaphor: What is metaphor?
 What is metaphor's role in language?
 What is its role in semantic change?
 How do we typologize metaphors?
 What are the constraints on metaphor?
 Moreover, in insisting upon a particularly literary experience for literary metaphor, Stambovsky, like Levin, implies that metaphor in literature is different from nonliterary metaphor, a position that resurrects the ancient and unsustainable claim for a special literary language.
 Stambovsky's appeal to the elusive notion of the "literary experience" as justification for literary metaphor's independent status weakens the force of his claims for and about metaphor.
 The important context for literary metaphor and any theory of it is not "narrative or poetic context" but the "living experience" that, on Stambovsky's own account, metaphor communicates.

 Only one of these books, Ann and John Thompson's Shakespeare: Meaning & Metaphor, focuses upon the metaphorical habits of a single writer.
 More such studies are needed.
 But this one seems to fall between two -- or among several -- stools.
 Each chapter of this series of five more-or-less free-standing essays (plus an introduction, an afterword, and a valuable bibliography) takes a different topic from the Shakespearean canon and applies to it a different theoretical approach: the Lakoff-Johnson paradigm to time metaphors in Troilus and Cressida; the little-known semantic field theory of Eva Kittay and Adrienne Lehrer to animal metaphors in King Lear; the metaphorical theory of Group m to body metaphors in Hamlet; J.F.
 Ross's analogy theory to Sonnet 63, and the views of Donald Davidson on metaphorical meaning to the metaphors of books and printing that abound in Shakespeare's work.[4]